sigmorphon/2022InflectionST/README.md

-# SIGMORPHON–UniMorph Shared Task on Generalization in Morphological Inflection Generation
+# SIGMORPHON–UniMorph Shared Task on Typologically Diverse and Acquisition-Inspired Morphological Inflection Generation

 SIGMORPHON’s seventh installment of its inflection generation shared task will be divided into two parts: